anton-hexagons/_resdownbitup/readme.md

 ## info
-Shifts resolution from pixels to bits.
+Result: Shifts resolution from pixels to bits.

-This method dose not increase dynamic range.
+HDR: This script dose not increase dynamic range, it increase dynamic resolution.

+Pros / Cons: By sacrificing pixel size resolution, we gain pixel bit depth resolution.

 Example: 4K 8bit to 1080p 10bit